Today is Giant Arachnid Diversity Awareness Day (GADAD).

 Just as the Bechdel test has been popularised as a means of determining strong female characterisation, I am now introducing the Dillon test, to see if a giant spider’s presence in a film provides a good representation of the species as a whole.
 Passing the Bechdel test requires two named female characters have to have a conversation about something other than a man.
 In the Dillon test, two giant spiders must have a conversation with one another about something other than eating the hero for breakfast.

-Sadly barely any stories measure up to this standard, with only James and the Giant Peach leaping to mind (showing yet again what an enlightened man Roald Dahl was).
+Sadly barely any stories measure up to this standard, with only Charlotte’s Web and James and the Giant Peach leaping to mind (showing what enlightened people EB White and Roald Dahl were).
 Elsewhere entrenched stereotypes abound, with arachnophobia laced characters such as the spiders of Mirkwood in The Hobbit, or those in Eight Legged Freaks, The Thief of Baghdad, The Mist and The Incredible Shrinking Man also conforming to this trend.
 Yes, JK Rowling made an attempt at a slightly less offensively stereotyped giant spider character with Aragog in Harry Potter, but even Aragog is surrounded by a monstrous brood of one-dimensional nasties, and to be fair the spider is complicit with their brutal attack on Harry and Ron.
 Yet this is progressive stuff compared with Shelob in The Lord of the Rings, surely the most staggeringly offensive representation of a giant spider in the history of popular fiction.

 Of course, as a footnote, let’s not forget that other arachnids are stereotyped or just poorly represented in movies and novels.
 Giant crabs barely get a look in (only Mysterious Island leaps to mind, which again lapses into lazy stereotype), and giant scorpions are treated no better than their spider counterparts in the likes of Honey, I shrunk the Kids or Clash of the Titans.
 Yes, I know scorpions are technically arthropods, but the point is they are badly portrayed, and we should all be deeply offended on their behalf.